glimpse-editor/getglimpse-web/content/posts/anniversary-plans.md

 We know that Glimpse Image Editor has been downloaded at least 45608 (+33064) times across all platforms, versions and download sources since it was first released on 2019-11-22.
 A detailed breakdown is provided below.

 ### Linux
 Heather Ellsworth reports that there have been 16901 (+15278) active users over the last month that have installed Glimpse Image Editor through Snapcraft.
-This outlier is likely due to us being a featured application on the Ubuntu Software Center for a a short period in April 2020.
+This outlier is likely due to us being a featured application on the Ubuntu Software Center for a a short period in March 2020.
 [Source](/glimpse-snap-2020-05-04.png)

 Glimpse Image Editor has been downloaded 13225 (+7951) times from Flathub across all versions since it was first released on 2019-11-22.
 [Source](https://gitlab.com/ahayzen/flathub-api-stats-generator)